Becoming a Coach

 Something to consider, the kids will remember the last thing you say to them the most.
 If you finish every practice or game day talking about the problems and disappointments then that is what they will remember the most.
 Mention the issues but finish on the good stuff.

-"We struggled today in tackling those runners, we didn't move forward in defense and that let them run over us.
+"We struggled today in tackling those runners, we didn't move forward in defence as we practised and that let them run over us.
 But when on our try line we defended like All Blacks.
 You were fantastic.
-They didn't have the big run-ups and we tackled them backwards and it was exciting to watch.
-Really proud of that."
+They didn't have the big run-ups and we tackled them backwards.
+It was exciting to watch and everyone is really proud of you."

 There is nothing to say that the kid that is always in a daydream won't be the try-scoring sensation in years to come.
 Or that the shy kid won't become a revered captain in his 20's.
 We can't know and so we treat them all like they will be one day.